 "Once rebutted," the judges went on, "the presumption disappears and the cardholder may be charged with marijuana-related offenses."

-The judges noted that the law's language states that a cardholder may not be prosecuted "if the cardholder exceeds the amount of marijuana he or she is legally allowed to possess."
+The judges noted that the law's language states that a cardholder may not be prosecuted "if the registered qualifying patient does not possess more than the allowable amount of marijuana."
 Exceed it, and all bets are off.